2025 North Indian Ocean cyclone season: Depression LAND 01

 On 13 July, an upper air cyclonic circulation developed over parts of north Madhya.
 The IMD forecasted a low-pressure area to form under its influence over northwest Madhya during the next 24 hours.

 Sometime during the late hours of 13 July or the early hours of 14 July, the forecasted low-pressure area formed over northwest Madhya, the active monsoon trough contributing to its rapid development.

 On 15 July, the low pressure area became well-marked as of 08:30 IST (03:00 UTC) over parts of north Rajasthan and concentrated into a depression.
 The IMD forecasted the newly-formed depression to move west-northwestwards during the next 24 hours across parts of north Rajasthan.
 On 16 July, the depression weakened into a well-marked low over northwest Rajasthan at 05:30 IST (00:00 UTC) due to loss of moisture and topographical interaction.

 The IMD issued red alerts across Rajasthan due to heavy forecasted rain.
 Isolated extremely heavy rainfall (over 21 cm) was forecasted by the IMD in southwest Rajasthan and north Gujarat.
 The highest rainfall recorded as a result of the depression was 234 mm in Nainwa of the Bundi district.
 10 casualties were reported.
 The depression contributed to widespread flooding and financial losses.
 Many villages were cut off as rivers, drains, and dams overflowed.
 17 people became stranded in the Banas River of Tonk, but were fortunately rescued by authorities.
 Flash floods across cities like Kota and Jaipur affected Rajasthan's economy, damaging roads and submerging farmlands.

 Depression BOB 04

-The remnants of Wipha continued developing over the North Indian Ocean on 23 July.
-On 25 July, the low pressure area over Northwestern part of the Bay of Bengal concentrated into a depression by the IMD at 05:30 IST (00:00 UTC).
+The remnants of Tropical Storm Wipha continued developing over the North Indian Ocean on 23 July.
+On 25 July, the low-pressure area over the Northwestern part of the Bay of Bengal concentrated into a depression by the IMD at 05:30 IST (00:00 UTC).

-As a result of the depression, Pagladanga in Kolkata recorded 186 mm in a 15 hour period from 24 July to 25 July, while Alipore recorded 120 mm in a 24 hour period.
+As a result of the depression, Pagladanga in Kolkata recorded 186 mm in 15 hours from 24 July to 25 July, while Alipore recorded 120 mm in 24 hours.
 Gusts of 50 km/h were also reported from the city.
 Many parts of the city were waterlogged.